juergspaak/phytoplankton_traits/Readme.txt

 plot_*.py
-	plots the corresponding plot from the manuscript
+	plots the corresponding plot from the manuscript Partial data from figure 3 is not public (data owned by third person).
+	If figure 3 is recreated with plot_figure_3_EF.py the corresponding data will be missing

 plots.py
 	Calls all plot_*.py and creates all figure in the main text